jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to enforce policies between nodes and proceses outside of nodes (which are not pods)

-- Matching a namespace by name

-- Add a level of indirection
+- Add a level of indirection between policies so that a request can be made for a security boundary that is fulfilled in a separate step (i.e OPA semantics)

 - I want to have a named way to add a policy for containers that can or cannot access a MySQL instance in my data center, without knowing that services IP address.